 - Commemorations, such as anniversaries, retirements and award ceremonies

-Whatever category your event falls into, don’t assume that the event activity itself is the only goal—or even the most obvious one.
-For example, the goals of a team recreational event are different from a team building event, even though both events may involve a physical activity.
+Whatever category your internal company event falls into, don’t assume that the event activity itself is the only goal—or even the most obvious one.
+For example, the goals of a team recreational event are different from a team-building event, even though both events may involve physical activity.
 Ask yourself: What do you expect to accomplish with the event?
 What will attendees take away?
 How will the company benefit?
-How do you plan to extend the good will, learning, interoffice discussions or energy when the event is over?
+How do you plan to extend the goodwill, learning, interoffice discussions or energy when the event is over?

 Think about it: Do you want your event to build community or foster a particular internal culture?
 Create awareness of a new business initiative, program or product?
 Launch a rebranding effort?

 As you set goals, think about the last step in event planning: post-event evaluation.
 How will you define a successful event?
 Number of attendees?
 Staying within the budget?
 A re-energized workforce?
 Increased sales?
 Improved collaboration?

 Successful events have well-defined goals that help to guide the planning and marketing process.
 As Tara Back, president of Jack Morton Worldwide®, New York, says, “Don’t just think of [an event] as a one-off moment in time—think of it as an ongoing brand experience.”